-According to the fare rules, this deal expires on January 15, 2021.
-The minimum stay requirement is only 2 days, the maximum length of your stay can be up to 12 months.
-The deal is valid for travel commencing after April 1, 2021.
-Availability is great, except between July 2 and September 12, 2021.
+According to the fare rules, this deal expires on March 10, 2021.
+The minimum stay requirement is only 2 days (or a Sunday).
+The deal is valid for travel commencing from May until July 2, as well as from August 15 until November 30, 2021.

 Why is booking with an airline better than with an online travel agency?

 More often than not, online travel agencies offer lower fares than airlines do.
 We still recommend booking with the airlines directly.
 There are three main reasons for that: